-A tire is built from multiple layers of rubber-coated fabric.
-Each layer is called a ply.
+Tires are constructed from multiple layers of rubber-coated fabric.
+Each of these layers is called a ply.
 In general, the higher the number of plies in a tire, the more weight it can support.

-Tire manufacturers must report all materials used in the composition of the tire, ie., steel, nylon, polyester, etc.
+• Tire manufacturers must report all materials used in the composition of their tires, (ie., steel, nylon, polyester, etc.)